Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

+An explanation of \textbf{Observation 1} is intuitive when viewing the structural mode as a weakly forced oscillator driven by the buffet limit cycle.
+As the structural natural frequency approaches the buffet frequency ($\omega_h/\omega_B \rightarrow 1$), the detuning $\Delta\omega = \omega_B - \omega_h$ tends to zero.
+In this regime, the relative phase between buffet and structural motion, $\phi = \phi_B - \phi_h$, can be described by the classical Adler equation~\cite{adler46} for a forced self–excited oscillator:

+where $K$ is an effective coupling gain measuring how strongly the buffet oscillator drives the structural mode.
+The Adler condition for phase locking is $|K| \gtrsim |\Delta\omega|$: when the coupling exceeds the detuning, the phase $\phi$ becomes trapped and the two oscillators synchronize.
+To avoid synchronization it is therefore required that $|K| \lesssim |\Delta\omega|$.

+In the present setting, the coupling gain scales as $K \propto L_0 |H(\omega_B)|$, where $L_0$ is the buffet lift amplitude and $H(\omega)$ is the structural frequency–response function.
+Since the FRF magnitude $|H(\omega_B)|$ decreases with increasing effective mass, the only way to keep $|K|$ below the shrinking detuning $|\Delta\omega|$ as $\omega_h \rightarrow \omega_B$ is to increase the effective mass, and thus the mass ratio $\mu$.
+In other words, as the structural natural frequency approaches the buffet frequency, the system becomes increasingly prone to phase locking, and an ever larger mass ratio is required to desensitize it to buffet–induced synchronization.
+Observation 1 therefore reflects a resonance–driven amplification of the coupling between buffet and structural motion, such that, in the limit $\omega_h/\omega_B \rightarrow 1$, the mass ratio needed to suppress lock–in diverges as
-Adler's equation is less useful in providing a rigorous physical explanation of \textbf{Observation 2} as it does not provide a complete picture of the fluid-structure coupling dynamics.
-Specifically, the FRF magnitude neglects a crucial piece of information: negative effective damping, $c_{\text{eff}} < 0$.
-Negative effective damping can occur when the aerodynamic damping is positive (in the convention used herein) and larger than the structural damping.
-To assess this further, forced harmonic excitation of the airfoil is performed, and the corresponding aerodynamic forces are recorded, then two approaches are then used to estimate the aerodynamic damping: the work–per–cycle (WPC) method and the $H_1$ estimator.
-The WPC method provides meaningful estimates across a wide range of oscillation amplitudes (including buffet dominated conditions), while the $H_1$ estimator provides the coherence which is useful to understand the validity of the damping estimates.

-\paragraph{(I) Time-domain work-per-cycle} The aerodynamic damping coefficient is obtained from the net work of the aerodynamic force~\cite{vasanthakumar11}, $L_{H}(t)$, over an integer number of forced harmonic excitation cycles, $h_{H}(t)$, at frequency $\omega$:
+Now, in terms of \textbf{Observation 2}, the lock-in/flutter mechanism is investigated from the perspective of the aerodynamic damping or, more specifically, the total effective damping $c_\text{eff}$, which can be negative or positive.
+Negative effective damping can occur when the aerodynamic damping, $c_{a_h}$, is positive (in the convention used herein) and larger than the structural damping, $c_h = 2\zeta_h\omega_h m$.
+To quantify this, the unsteady aerodynamic forces are recorded under forced harmonic excitation, then the work–per–cycle (WPC) method is used to compute the aerodynamic damping.
+The aerodynamic damping coefficient is obtained from the net work of the aerodynamic force~\cite{vasanthakumar11}, $L_{H}(t)$, over an integer number of forced harmonic excitation cycles, $h_{H}(t)$, at frequency $\omega$:

 where $\hat{h}$ is the amplitude of $h_{H}(t)$.
-In this convention, $c_{a_h}>0$ is destabilizing (energy input to the structure), while $c_{a_h}<0$ indicates dissipative behaviour.
+In this convention, $c_{a_h}>0$ is destabilizing (energy input to the structure), while $c_{a_h}<0$ indicates dissipative behavior.